Betterez/btrz-auth-api-key/README.md

     app.get("/secured", auth.tokenSecuredForInternal, function (req, res) {
         ...
     });

 #### auth.tokenSecuredForAudiences

-This middleware works just like tokenSecured, but allows to pass a list of audiences.
+This middleware, when used on a route definition, validates the request includes a Bearer Token that is a valid JSON Web Token as issued by the authorization endpoint on btrz-api-accounts.
 The token will be validated as usual, and will be valid if it is issued for at least one of the audiences listed.

 In this example, the route will be valid for customers or backoffice users: